-In 1 Corinthians 14, Paul tells us how to put our minds to work in our one another gatherings.
+How to put our minds to work in our one another gatherings is explained by Paul.
 He begins by urging us to prophesy when we gather together.
-All of us have a need to gather together for edification and exhortation and consolation.
-We prophesy by the unction of the Spirit, using our minds.
+All of us have a need to gather together for edification and exhortation and cofort.
+How to prophesy is by the unction of the Spirit, using our minds.

-But, leading up to prophecy, we flow in the Spirit with our spirit and our mind, as Paul explains.
+That how to leading up to prophecy is we flow in the Spirit with both our spirit and our mind.

 13Therefore let one who speaks in a tongue pray that he may interpret.
 14For if I pray in a tongue, my spirit prays, but my mind is unfruitful.
 15What is the outcome then?
 I will pray with the spirit and I will pray with the mind also; I will sing with the spirit and I will sing with the mind also.
 16Otherwise if you bless in the spirit only, how will the one who fills the place of the ungifted say the “Amen” at your giving of thanks, since he does not know what you are saying?
 17For you are giving thanks well enough, but the other person is not edified.
 18I thank God, I speak in tongues more than you all; 19however, in the church I desire to speak five words with my mind so that I may instruct others also, rather than ten thousand words in a tongue.
 1 Corinthians 14:13-19 NASB Emphasis added